digital-ecology/metric_pulling/README.md

-# ethosautomation
+# metric pulling

-ETHOS automation project repo, to build packages
+Project repo for pulling metric data - to be used in report automation